TaskMetadata/KSP-console-to-PC-save-converter/README.md

 [^1]: (logging into a microsoft service previously during that browser session should mean it automatically redirects you to the following URL) - This means that, if you are understandably uncomfortable with entering your login details on some random link provided to you, you can login to your account on the official microsoft website, then open the link - as it uses the official Microsoft web authentication API, it can use the browser session token and you won't be prompted to log in.

 [^2]: (C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program\GameData\Squad\zDeprecated)

+[^3]: Check the size in the "properties" window of the "SaveData" folder in which the pseudo-folder-files are stored.

+[^4]: On Xbox, press the menu button while Kerbal Space Program is selected; then select "manage game and addons", and then select "saved data".
+The entry under your profile name will tell you how many MB of save data you have for KSP.